ethnow/ethnow.github.io/index.md

 On each repository, create a brance named sn_instances/<dev_instance_name>

 Open studio and create a local application from the repos under your GitHub account

+From that point you can start using the spoke and the example application (NowToken).

 Make any modification to the applications